pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 ..
 Note::

    PyBlosxom is backwards compatible with previous versions of PyBlosxom.
-You can put your flavour files iny our datadir.
+You can put your flavour files in your datadir.
 You can also put your flavour files in the categories of your datadir.
-   However you cannot have a flavourdir and put flavour files in your datadir--PyBlosxom will look at **EITHER** your datadir **OR** your flavourdir for flavour files.
+   However you cannot have a flavourdir and put flavour files in your datadir---PyBlosxom will look at **EITHER** your datadir **OR** your flavourdir for flavour files.

 Storing flavours in the flavourdir